What is Rebar?

 6. Stainless Steel Rebar

 Stainless steel rebar is the most expensive reinforcing bar available, about eight times the price of epoxy-coated rebar.
-It is also the best rebar available for most projects.
+It comes in all sizes found on standard stainless steel sheet sizes and is also the best rebar available for most projects.
 However, using stainless steel in all but the most unique of circumstances is often overkill.
 But, for those who have a reason to use it, stainless steel rebar 1,500 times more resistant to corrosion than black bar; it is more resistant to damage than any of the other corrosive-resistant or corrosive-proof types or rebar; and it can be bent in the field.